netproteus/sentinel/README.md

 sentinel
 ========

 Sentinel is a light weight monitoring alerts tool.
+It does not directly store any monitoring data, but is designed to provide alerting on top of existing tools such as [graphite](http://graphiteapp.org/).

 Installation
 ------------